-The HyperBus master begins a transaction by driving CS# LOW while clock is idle.
+The HyperBus master begins a transaction by driving CS# Low while clock is idle.
 Then the clock begins toggling while Command-Address CA words are transfered.

 In CA0, CA[47] = 0 indicates that a Write transaction is to be performed.
 CA[46] = 0 indicates the memory space is being written.
 CA[45] indicates the burst type (wrapped or linear).
 Write transactions can begin the internal array access as soon as the row and upper column address has been presented in CA0 and CA1 (CA[47:16]).
 CA2 (CA(15:0]) identifies the target word address within the chosen row.
 However, some HyperBus devices may require a minimum time between the end of a prior transaction and the start of a new access.
 This time is referred to as Read-Write-Recovery time (t{RWR}).
-The master interface must start driving CS# LOW only at a time when the CA1 transfer will complete after t{RWR} is satisfied.
+The master interface must start driving CS# Low only at a time when the CA1 transfer will complete after t{RWR} is satisfied.

 The HyperBus master then continues clocking for a number of cycles defined by the latency count setting in configuration register 0.
 The initial latency count required for a particular clock frequency is based on RWDS.
-If RWDS is LOW during the CA cycles, one latency count is inserted.
-If RWDS is HIGH during the CA cycles, an additional latency count is inserted.
+128Mb supports Fixled latency mode only, so RWDS is High during the CA cycles and an additional latency count is inserted.